Difference Between Entrepreneur and Intrapreneur

 2. Goals

-The difference in goals contributes to entrepreneur and intrapreneur differences as well as shape their duties.
+The difference in goals contributes to the difference between entrepreneur and intrapreneur as well as shapes their duties.

 • The main goal of an entrepreneur is to introduce new marketing opportunities through creative ideas and innovative products and services.

-3. Ownership and risk taking ability
+3. Ownership and risk-taking ability

 4. Freedom and Control